Hacklor/dotfiles/README.md

 # .dotfiles

-This repository contains my Bash, ZSH, and Vim settings.
+This repository contains my Bash, ZSH, and NeoVim settings.

 Some of the features include: